Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### Objective

 To achieve the set objectives of the thematic co-exploration efficiently, a meticulous selection process will be undertaken to finalize the list of tools and resources essential for the project.
 This encompasses a wide array of assets, including, but not limited to, existing datasets that are pivotal for research and analysis, comprehensive guidelines that outline procedural directives, and thorough documentation that provides detailed instructions and insights into the project's methodologies.
-Additionally, other instrumental resources such as analytical software, data management platforms, and collaborative tools will be evaluated for their relevance, efficiency, and compatibility with the project goals.
+Additionally, other instrumental resources such as analytical software, data management platforms, and collaborative tools will be evaluated for their relevance, efficiency, and compatibility with the thematic co-exploration’s goals.
 This careful curation process ensures that every selected tool and resource aligns with the specific needs of the exploration, facilitating a streamlined, effective approach to achieving the research objectives.

 ### How can we achieve it?

-To achieve this objective we will conduct a third workshop with the Core Team.
+To achieve this stage, we will conduct a third workshop with the Core Team.
 This workshop will focus on the selection of the tools and resources that will be used in the thematic co-exploration.
-The Core Team will collaboratively evaluate and select the most appropriate tools and resources, ensuring that they align with the project's objectives and are capable of meeting the specific needs of the experiment specificed in T2.1.
+The Core Team will collaboratively evaluate and select the most appropriate tools and resources, ensuring that they align with the project's objectives and can meet the specific needs of the experiment specified in T2.1.
 This analysis may rise the identification of gaps in the available tools and resources, which will be addressed in the T2.3.

+Finally, the Data Protocol to be used in the thematic co-exploration needs to be defined, reflecting upon it guided by Data Protocol Specification template provided by GREENGAGE project.

 ### Resources

  - List of resources

- - [List of tools](https://greengage-project.github.io/Documentation/tools/) – Overall documentation of the tools that are available in the GREEN Engine.
+ - [List of GREENGAGE tools](https://greengage-project.github.io/Documentation/tools/) – Overall documentation of the tools that are available in the GREEN Engine.

+ - [Template for tools and resources selection]( https://aitonline.sharepoint.com/:w:/r/sites/HEUGREENGAGE337/Shared%20Documents/WP4%20CO%20enabling%20infrastructure%20and%20interoperable/D4.1%20GREEN%20Engine%20and%20manuals/Academy/resources/ListToolsResourcesNeeded.docx?d=w7c6e2319112e498ca90e8286cc147e9d&csf=1&web=1&e=cYg9hW) – document that guides you in the process of selecting the knowledge assets, tools and resources necessary to run the thematic co-exploration

 ## 2.3.
 Tools and resources customization <a name="task2.3"></a>